-After breakfast, the Queen scans the British newspapers before reading her correspondence.
+After breakfast, the Queen scanned the British newspapers before reading her correspondence.

-She usually receives 200-300 letters from the public each day.
-She chooses a selection of letters to read herself and tells her staff how to respond to them.
+She usually received 200-300 letters from the public each day.
+She chose a selection of letters to read herself and told her staff how to respond to them.

-Her Majesty then meets with two of her private secretaries and examines her official papers.
-Policy papers, Cabinet documents and State papers are sent to her in 'red boxes' and, where necessary, she signs and approves them.
+Her Majesty then met with two of her private secretaries and examined her official papers.
+Policy papers, Cabinet documents and State papers were sent to her in 'red boxes' and, where necessary, she signed and approved them.

-A series of official meetings follow with the likes of Ambassadors and High Commissioners.
-The Queen and each visitor meet alone, usually for about 20 minutes.
+A series of official meetings followed with the likes of Ambassadors and High Commissioners.
+The Queen and each visitor met alone, usually for about 20 minutes.

-If there is an investiture, the ceremony begins at 11am and lasts just over an hour.
-If the Queen is on engagements, she usually has three per morning, either alone or with the Duke of Edinburgh.
+If there was an investiture, the ceremony began at 11am and lasted just over an hour.
+If the Queen was on engagements, she used to have three per morning, either alone or with the Duke of Edinburgh.

-The Queen either has a private lunch or she and the Duke will invite a dozen or so guests for an informal lunch.
+The Queen either had a private lunch or she and the Duke had invited a dozen or so guests for an informal lunch.